SSalario

 How does the living wage compare to median household income?

-The U.S. Census Bureau reports median household income of $80,610 (2023 ACS).
-For a family of four in most states, this is at or below the MIT living wage threshold — meaning the typical American household earns approximately 75–85% of what is needed for basic necessities without assistance.
-The gap is widest in high-cost states like Massachusetts, where the family-of-four living wage of $121,414 is 31% above the state median income of $92,520.
+The U.S. Census Bureau reports national median household income of $83,730 in the 2024 CPS ASEC release and $81,604 in the 2024 ACS 1-year estimate.
+For a family of four in many states, this is at or below the MIT living wage threshold — meaning the typical American household often earns less than what is needed for basic necessities without assistance.
+The gap is widest in high-cost states where housing, childcare, and taxes push family budgets far above the national median.

 Find Your Living Wage and Take-Home Pay